Touring theatre: Real-Time Examples

-Touring theatre is independent travelling theatre that is presented at a different location in each city.
+Contemporary Examples

+In the United States, numerous companies specialize in touring productions.
+For example, the Acting Company, is a renowned touring repertory company that has been bringing high-quality classical performances to audiences nationally and internationally since 1972.
+Other companies, such as Birmingham Children's Theatre and Theatreworks USA, focus on theater for young audiences, reaching millions of students each year.
+The Nebraska Theatre Caravan is best known for its annual tour of A Christmas Carol, which has reached hundreds of cities across the US and Canada.
+Additionally, major Broadway and West End productions frequently embark on extensive national and international tours, bringing popular musicals like Pretty Woman: The Musical, Hamilton, The Lion King, and Wicked to audiences worldwide.

+Finance

 A touring theatre is produced by a theater company, called the producing entity, often based in one location, and sold, as a show, by a booking agent to presenters.
 The presenters are responsible for arranging the venue, local crew, and any other considerations needed and specified in the rider.
 The presenter pays a set amount of money to the producing entity, and the producing entity then pays the traveling crew by check or direct deposit.
 The show could be in for one performance on one day, or for a "sit" of a week or longer.
 Extended engagements can last six weeks or more.

+Touring theatre companies can provide steady work for performers.
+However, it can also mean that they are away from home for an extended period of time.
+While touring allowances may be available, performers may find that they are not enough to cover expenses for accommodations and eating out.

 Operation

 The contract between the presenter and the producing entity often includes stipulations on force majeure, labor actions, and schedule of compensations and when each payment is due.
 It can be split between a pre-performance fee, and a fee paid on the day of the performance, once complete.
 The contract will often stipulate the venue, venue contact information, and technical contacts.
 Also, the contract may state a minimum stage size, in order to ensure that the production will occur as envisioned.
 As with any contract, negotiations are possible, and can mean modifications to the set, staging, or responsibilities to the Presenter.